Author Archives: Asaf Tal

 conn U2/U2

-CREATE MATERIALIZED VIEW u1.JOIN_EMP_DEPT_MV AS
+create MATERIALIZED VIEW u1.JOIN_EMP_DEPT_MV as

-SELECT * FROM u1.JOIN_EMP_DEPT_V;
+select * from u1.JOIN_EMP_DEPT_V;

 This message is completely misleading.
 We know that the db link exists and we know it works.
 After all, the view was created using this db link.

-SELECT a.employee_id,a.department_id FROM hr.employees@orcl a ;
+select a.employee_id,a.department_id from hr.employees@orcl a ;

 One remote object – Works!